 The Connection Between Blood Pressure and Dehydration

 There is a significant effect on blood pressure when we are dehydrated.
 Dehydration can cause your blood volume to decrease.
 If you’re dehydrated, your blood volume and blood pressure can drop too low.
-This can prevent your tissues and organs from getting the amount of oxygen and nutrients they need to stay healthy.
+This can prevent your tissues and organs from getting the oxygen and nutrients needed to stay healthy.

 In extreme circumstances, your blood pressure could fall so low that your body experiences shock.
-When your organs aren’t getting enough oxygen, you could go into shock, a condition that is potentially fatal.
-One of the main causes of shock is low blood volume from dehydration.
-The brain, kidneys, liver, and other organs stop functioning correctly in the absence of oxygen.
+When your organs aren’t getting enough oxygen, you could go into shock, a potentially fatal condition.
+One of the leading causes of shock is low blood volume from dehydration.
+The brain, kidneys, liver, and other organs stop functioning correctly without oxygen.
 Low blood pressure can permanently harm organs, tissues, and cells if left untreated.

 When your body is dehydrated, it releases higher amounts of a chemical called vasopressin.
-Vasopressin helps your kidneys retain water, which can prevent you from losing more water through urination.
+Vasopressin helps your kidneys retain water, preventing you from losing more water through urination.
 At the same time, it causes your blood vessels to constrict, which then causes your blood pressure to increase.
 When this situation persists, you can develop high blood pressure.

 Causes of Dehydration

 There are many reasons why your body becomes dehydrated.
 It can occur when you are sick and have diarrhoea or are vomiting.
-Your body loses electrolytes before it’s able to absorb essential fluids in the intestines.
+Your body loses electrolytes before it can absorb essential fluids in the intestines.
 Physical activity in hot areas can also make you lose fluid and electrolytes.

 Dangers of Dehydration